Proudly Serving The People of North & South Carolina

-Title VII of the Civil Rights Act of 1964 prohibits sex harassment in the workplace.
-Generally, sex harassment can be divided into two categories, quid pro quo harassment or hostile environment harassment.
+Title VII of the Civil Rights Act of 1964 prohibits sexual harassment in the workplace.
+Generally, sexual harassment can be divided into two categories, quid pro quo harassment or hostile environment harassment.

-Quid pro quo harassment occurs when an employee’s manager or supervisor forces her to endure physical or verbal harassment as a condition of getting a raise or promotion or simply to keep her job.
-For example, a manager tells his female secretary that in order to get her annual raise she must meet him at a motel and have sex.
+Quid pro quo harassment occurs when an employee’s manager or supervisor forces her to endure physical or verbal harassment as a condition of a raise or promotion or to keep her job.
+For example, a manager tells his female secretary that she must meet him at a motel and have sex to get her annual raise.

-The harasser and the victim can be a man and a woman, or a woman and man or they can be the same gender.
-The harasser can be the owner, a supervisor, a co-worker or a non-employee who sometimes visits the workplace, for example a delivery driver or a person who visits a worksite to fill the vending machines.
+The harasser and the victim can be a man and a woman, or a woman and man or the same gender.
+The harasser can be the owner, a supervisor, a coworker, or a non-employee who sometimes visits the workplace, for example, a delivery driver or a person who visits a worksite to fill the vending machines.

-If you are being sexually harassed, or if your workplace is filled with inappropriate conduct, it must be reported immediately:
+If you are being sexually harassed, or if your workplace is filled with inappropriate conduct, you must report it immediately.

-Sexual harassment or other inappropriate conduct must be immediately reported to a supervisor, manager or the employer’s Human Resources department.
-In order to hold employers liable for sexual harassment, the organization must be aware of the harassment; and the only way to make your employer aware of the harassment is to report it to management.
+You must immediately report sexual harassment or other inappropriate conduct to a supervisor, manager, or the employer’s Human Resources department.
+To hold employers liable for sexual harassment, the organization must be aware of the harassment; and the only way to make your employer aware of the harassment is to report it to management.

-Know your company’s sex harassment policy and don’t fear retaliation:
+Know your company’s sexual harassment policy and don’t fear retaliation:

 All employers have sex harassment policies.
-If you feel you are being harassed make sure you get a copy of the policy and read it.
-It may be in your handbook, it may be on an online portal, or it may be posted on a bulletin board in the breakroom, wherever it is, get a copy and read it.
+If you feel you are being harassed make sure you get a copy of the policy.
+It may be in your handbook, it may be on an online portal, or it may be posted on a bulletin board in the breakroom.
+Wherever it is, get a copy and read it.
 The policy will contain instructions on how to report harassment.
-Employees must make sure they follow the written procedures on reporting harassment.
-The policy may also include a 1-800 telephone number you can call to report the harassment to the corporate, or main office, human resources department.
+Employees must make sure they follow the written procedures for reporting harassment.
+The policy may also include a 1-800 telephone number you can call to report the harassment to the corporate or main office, human resources department.
 When you do make a complaint, provide as much detail as possible, including: